 Fees: Listed on the applications or attached fee schedules

 Note: All applications, where required, must be signed by the record owner and contractor.
+PAGE 2 AND 7 (ADDENDUM) OF THE UCC PERMIT APPLICATION MUST BE SIGNED BY RECORD OWNER.
 All fees must be paid prior to any permits being issued.
 Download the Heidelberg Township UCC Application (PDF).

 Three (3) copies of a plot plan showing all existing or proposed improvements within the lot.
 Improvements include all structures, well location, septic tank, drain field or central sewer lines and driveway area.
 Exact dimensions and setbacks must be shown if improvements are proposed less than ten (10) feet from the required setbacks.